Liam Fox: Syria

+Western Sahara

+In January 2024, Fox publicly expressed his support for Morocco and its Western Sahara Autonomy Proposal in the Western Sahara conflict, and called on the government to officially recognise Morocco's claim to the territory, as the United States had done in 2020 in exchange for the Israel–Morocco normalization agreement.

+He also went further and made unsubstantiated claims on supposed alliances of the Polisario.

 Expenses

 In March 2010, Fox appealed Sir Thomas Legg's decision that he had overclaimed £22,476 in mortgage interest payments.
 Fox immediately repaid the money, then appealed the decision.
 Fox's appeal was rejected and the decision was upheld by Sir Paul Kennedy, a former high court judge.
 Fox stated that his decision to remortgage his second home to pay for redecorations and claim the higher interest repayments on his expenses represented value for money because he could have charged the taxpayer for the decorating bills directly.
 In his response, Sir Paul Kennedy stated: "What you claimed was not recoverable under the rules then in force.
 I entirely accept that, like many others, you could have made other claims if the fees office had rejected your claims for mortgage interest, and that you may well have spent some of what you raised by increasing your mortgage on your constituency home, but the evidence is imprecise, and my terms of reference only allow me to interfere if I find special reasons in your individual case showing that it would not be fair and equitable to require repayment, either at all or at the level recommended."
 This reportedly made him the Conservative Shadow Cabinet member with the largest over-claim on expenses, and as a result, he has been forced to repay the most money.

 It was reported in June 2009 that Fox claimed expenses of more than £19,000 over the previous four years for his mobile phone.
 Fox stated that the high bill was due to regular trips overseas, in his capacity as Shadow Defence Secretary and said he was looking for a cheaper tariff.

 In October 2012, the Commons Speaker blocked the release of data showing which MPs were renting their homes to other MPs for financial gain.
 However, a study of parliamentary records was published in the Daily Telegraph.
 The study showed that Liam Fox receives rental income from his London home while simultaneously claiming rental income from the taxpayer to live at another residence.

 In October 2013, documents showed that Fox claimed 3p for a 100 metre car trip a year earlier.
 He also made an additional 15 claims under £1 for car travel approved in 2012–13, two of which were for 24p and 44p.
 He told the Sunday People: "I don't do my expenses.
 My office does them.
 But they are all done according to the rules for travel distances."